 Lie-Flat to Hawaii for Less

-There's a single-best way to fly to Hawaii.
-It's in Hawaiian Airlines' new business class suites.
+There’s a single best way to fly to Hawaii: Hawaiian Airlines' new first class suites.

 Bottom Line

-Airlines are slashing flight prices to Hawaii for 2025 and 2026 in economy or first class.
+Airlines are slashing prices for 2026 travel in economy, premium economy, and even first class.

-So feel confident booking one of these Thrifty Traveler Premium flight deals.
-It's the difference between paying $800-plus for your next trip to Hawaii … or less than half that.
+That means you can feel confident booking one of these Thrifty Traveler Premium flight deals – and save hundreds in the process.
+It’s the difference between paying $800 or more for your next trip to Hawaii … or less than half that.

 I’ve been looking for Hawaii from LAX and SBA and I’ve only found a few days in the next 8 months but for 10k miles one way not 7500.
 Am I doing something wrong?